 At 6,288 feet, Mount Washington is the big cheese of northern New Hampshire.
 Our family’s favorite fall memories have been made on the twisty roads of Routes 16 and 302 through the beautiful White Mountains.

 Every year, as the leaves start to change, we take our annual trip to this natural wonderland.
 The adventures include hiking, climbing, touring, and exploring.
-While any drive on these scenic byways will give you great views of fall, there are a couple of must-sees.
+While any drive on these scenic byways will give you great fall views, there are a few must-sees.

 The Mount Washington Auto Road is a must-see.
 While hiking and the historic Cog Railway are other options, the Auto Road is the only way to drive to the top.
 There is a toll for private cars (and guided tours are also available), but the drive itself is an adventure.

 The Auto Road has many pullouts, hiking trails, and interpretive areas along the way.
-But be sure to fill up the gas tank and bring snacks, as modern amenities are few and far between on this wilderness road.
+But be sure to bring snacks, as modern amenities are few and far between on this wilderness road.

 For a break from driving, head to Santa’s Village.
 Located north of the Kancamagus Highway, this fun theme park is a full day of family fun in the White Mountains during fall.